elake/dtdm/README.md

 While our runtime benchmarks were created with the CodeQL CLI, we recommend using vscode when running the queries, because it provides a more intuitive way to inspect and interpret the results.

+# Paper

+The final draft of our paper can be found here: [Link](https://raw.githubusercontent.com/elake/dtdm/master/DTDM.pdf) Please ignore the conference date in the header, it was included to match the requested spec but this paper has not been peer reviewed or submitted for publication.

 # Instructions

 ## vs code & extension installation: